JackHeinrich/Sonetic/README.md

-# Right Hand Finger Instrument
+# Sonetic Touch Designer Component

 A TouchDesigner component that reads the position of your right hand and fingers to play an instrument.
 The component allows you to play notes in a 7th chord based on your finger positions.